 Requirements and considerations for U.S. citizens or Green Card holders

-In managing risk, we look at more than just numbers.
-We consider how market shifts, personal circumstances change, unexpected events, and even global changes can affect your goals.
-By building awareness and preparing in advance, you can make informed decisions with confidence, knowing that you have safeguards in place.
+We consider how market shifts, personal changes, unexpected events, and global factors affect your goals.
+By building awareness and preparing in advance, you make informed decisions with confidence, knowing that you have safeguards in place.

-Many risks can be mitigated with proper planning using strategic risk management tools – namely diversification, insurance, contingency and stress test planning, and more.
+Many risks can be mitigated through diversification, insurance, contingency planning, and stress testing.

-By understanding these areas, you can shift from reacting to uncertainty to proactively managing it.
+By understanding these areas, you shift from reacting to uncertainty to proactively managing it.

 Mitigating risks and protecting your wealth through life insurance